fraca98/WithingsFlutter/README.md

 ### Step 1b: (for Android only) Requirement: Web Browser

 Wthings_flutter uses `flutter_web_auth` to let you authenticate to Withings.
 In order to let it work correcty please be sure that your emulator or your physical device is using Chrome, Opera, or Firefox as default web browser.

+### Step 2: Test Withings_flutter

+Once installed, it is time to test drive Withings_flutter.
+In this example, we will use Withings_flutter to authenticate our app into Withings APIs and  ...
+TODO .

+#### Preliminary requirement: Register your app

+To be able to perform any operation with the Withings APIs, you must register first your application in the [developer portal of Withings](https://developer.withings.com/dashboard/) and obtain two IDs, namely the "**Client ID**" and the "**Secret**".
+To do so, you have to follow these steps.

+* Create a Withings developer account, if you do not have one.
+* Register a new app at [https://developer.withings.com/dashboard/create](https://developer.withings.com/dashboard/create) and select `Withings Public Cloud`.

+TODO

 ## Usage